-Before the game, Sixers officials said Brand, the starting power forward for the first 19 games, again would be sidelined.
-It is unclear when Brand will return.
+Before the game, Sixers officials said that Brand, the starting power forward for the first 19 games, again would be sidelined.
+It is unclear when Brand will return to the court.
 He is listed as day-to-day.

 Although the Sixers don't play again until Wednesday at home against the Cleveland Cavaliers, Cheeks said getting Brand to the four-day layoff didn't factor into the decision.

 "If Elton could play, he would be out there," Cheeks said before the game.
 "It didn't make sense to push him out there.
 This is something that can linger."

 "They're being cautious because of my past injuries," said Brand, who missed all but eight games last season with a ruptured Achilles tendon.